pquiring/javaforce/readme.txt

-compile : compile projects java files jar : build the projects main jar file depjars : copy dependant jar files into project folder javadoc : build javadoc api files deploy : build maven deployment artifacts executable : build native launcher
+compile : compile projects java files jar : build the projects main jar file depjars : copy dependant jar files into project folder run : execute program from command line (with debugging support enabled) javadoc : build javadoc api files deploy : build maven deployment artifacts (requires pom.xml) executable : build native launcher
  - a stub launcher for the platform is copied into the project folder and configured to load classpath and start main method
  - a project property "apptype" can be defined as: